“Use your time and use it well, for what matters most to you.”

 Before she got sick, Teva had a mental image of herself.
 It was the portrait of someone who had real confidence in herself, in what she did and who she was.
 Post-diagnosis, she could no longer introduce herself as director of marketing at NCC; suddenly, she wasn’t sure how to introduce herself at all.

-“I didn’t like the idea of introducing myself just as a cancer patient,” says Teva.
+“I didn’t like the idea of introducing myself just as a cancer patient,” she says.
 “We are all more than what we’re treated for or what we do, but I was feeling really lost and I was very much in between.”

 Clearly changed but without a clear idea of what she was moving forward to, Teva lost sight of who she was.
 And it wasn’t made any easier by what others seemed to see.